powsybl/powsybl-core/docs/simulation/dynamic/index.md

 ## Going further
 - [Run a dynamic simulation through an iTools command](../../user/itools/dynamic-simulation.md): Learn how to perform a dynamic simulation from the command line
+- [List dynamic simulation models with an iTools command](../../user/itools/list-dynamic-simulation-models.md): Learn how to load a list of all dynamic simulation models from the command line